Sound Bite

 About the Book

 Higher education as we know it today is on the verge of a major transformation.
-We’ll be forced to re-examine our ways in light of rapid changes in demographics, costs, lifelong and distance learning, and even in the way we...
+WeÃ??'ll be forced to re-examine our ways in light of rapid changes in demographics, costs, lifelong and distance learning, and even in the way we best...

 Higher education as we know it today is on the verge of a major transformation.
-We’ll be forced to re-examine our ways in light of rapid changes in demographics, costs, lifelong and distance learning, and even in the way we best learn, individually.
+WeÃ??'ll be forced to re-examine our ways in light of rapid changes in demographics, costs, lifelong and distance learning, and even in the way we best learn, individually.
 The author analyzes the challenges including changes in finance, demographics, technology, the marketplace, and the political environment.
 He looks at issues including accreditation, admissions, finance, pedagogy, tenure, technology, ethics, leadership, management and branding.
-He briefly summarizes the evolution of the modern college/university system since roughly the establishment of Harvard College in 1636 – the first college in America.
+He briefly summarizes the evolution of the modern college/university system since roughly the establishment of Harvard College in 1636 Ã??' the first college in America.
 From there, the discussion moves to mission and cultures of the modern university as we know it.
-Ensuing chapters fast forward to have a close look at today’s colleges and universities: their missions, cost structures, vulnerabilities, and how they dispense education.
-The author examines the cultural, economic and technologic dimensions that are driving substantial changes in the educational experience – for students of all ages.
+Ensuing chapters fast forward to have a close look at todayÃ??'s colleges and universities: their missions, cost structures, vulnerabilities, and how they dispense education.
+The author examines the cultural, economic and technologic dimensions that are driving substantial changes in the educational experience Ã??' for students of all ages.
 The basic educational foundations of academic freedom, tenure, and shared governance are examined, as well as how they are being reinterpreted for the years ahead.
 This re-examination of the U.S. higher educational system is a prologue to a vision of what higher education will look like in the years ahead.
-Finally, the author makes a compelling case for a new “business model” that will take us forward to improved educational and institutional processes.
-The book is designed for - academic administrators who see a need to create bold new visions for their institutions.
+Finally, the author makes a compelling case for a new Ã??'business modelÃ??' that will take us forward to improved educational and institutional processes.
+The book is designed for academic administrators who see a need to create bold new visions for their institutions. state and federal legislators who need to understand the financial structures and the cost-benefit relationships of public higher education. academics and those aspiring to careers in higher education that want to understand what tomorrowÃ??'s institution will look like.entrepreneurs who are looking to get a piece of the huge new markets that are being created.

 |

-Chapter I: The Beginnings and the Journey Chapter II: Laying the Foundation for Tomorrow’s Higher Education Systems Chapter III: Beginnings of the New Transfo
+Chapter I: The Beginnings and the Journey Chapter II: Laying the Foundation for TomorrowÃ??'s Higher Education Systems Chapter III: Beginnings of the New Transformation Chapter

-Chapter I: The Beginnings and the Journey Chapter II: Laying the Foundation for Tomorrow’s Higher Education Systems Chapter III: Beginnings of the New Transformation Chapter IV: Technology’s Transformational Role in Higher Education Chapter V: The New Business of Higher Education Chapter VI: Getting the Most, While Managing Costs
+Chapter I: The Beginnings and the Journey Chapter II: Laying the Foundation for TomorrowÃ??'s Higher Education Systems Chapter III: Beginnings of the New Transformation Chapter IV: TechnologyÃ??'s Transformational Role in Higher Education Chapter V: The New Business of Higher Education Chapter VI: Getting the Most, While Managing Costs

 |

-Whether you are a seasoned higher education administrator, or a concerned legislator, or an emerging university leader, Whether you are a seasoned higher education administrator, or a concerned legislator, or an emerging university leader, you will find Philip Francis ' Reconstructing Alma Mater: the Coming Crisis in Higher Education a valuable resource and useful guide for understanding higher education today.
+Whether you are a seasoned higher education administrator, or a concerned legislator, or an emerging university leader, you will find Philip Francis ' Reconstructing Alma Mater: the Coming Crisis in Higher Education a valuable resource and useful guide for understanding higher education today.
 I thoroughly enjoyed reading the book and can t think of a major issue in higher education that was not covered.
 It reads more like a novel than a text.
 Dr Francis writing style is conversational and engaging.
 I felt as though I was participating in an interesting conversation about the extensive challenges our colleges and universities are currently facing.
 Dr. Francis addresses the innovative changes that must take place in order for colleges and universities to meet the needs of an education-thirsty society.
 Scenarios and examples of situations occurring at universities throughout the country are integrated to illustrate the each challenge and key point, demonstrating the author s extensive research and knowledge about our higher education system.
 He provides a thorough description of every aspect affecting today s institutions from technology to tenure.
 I would recommend Reconstructing Alma Mater for scholars of higher education as well as committed leaders who want to establish a context for making critical decisions.

-This book shows us the future possibilities...
 This book shows us the future possibilities for our universities and colleges to embrace productive change.
 Our institutions historically have tended to be cumbersome and silo-like organizations; slow to change and to adapt creatively for the new needs of their students, faculties and administrators.
 But with this book, we can begin to envision a future that is organic, that values cooperation and which will bring us much needed reform.

-Penny Silvers, professor, DePaul University, Chicago
+Penny Silvers is a professor at DePaul University, Chicago

 |